Dyndrilliac/nordvpn-spider/README.md

 }
 ```

-With this function, you can automatically connect to the optimal NordVPN server using the simple ``nordvpn_optimize -silent`` command.
+With this function, you can automatically connect to the optimal NordVPN server using the simple ``nordvpn_optimize -s`` command.
+This process can also be automated to occur at login.
+While the NordVPN Linux client does have an autoconnect feature, it does not appear to choose the optimal server.
+It seems to choose one at random, which I personally found to be unacceptable - and is ultimately what prompted the creation of this project.

 # Python Usage